pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     This works only when the initial fill value of `A` is a defined value with the shape constraints specified in point 5.

-13. The introduction of nonzero fill value feature requires revisiting the existing sparse tensor API.
+13. The introduction of a nonzero fill value feature requires revisiting the existing sparse tensor API.

     1. The acronym NNZ means the "Number of nonzeros" in a sparse